RachelGoulding1/samples/HighLevelBRD.md

 ### In Scope

-* Automatically Apply Discounts based on the discount code passed within the basket URL
+* Automatically apply discounts based on the discount code passed within the basket URL
 * Apply dicounts for
    * generic codes i.e. summer10
    * user specific codes i.e. xw12gould25
    * single use codes
+   * multiple use codes

 * Update URL generator to allow discount codes to be added to basket URLs
 * Update the abandoned basket email template to include the URL link button